 History of Los Alamos California

 Naturally with an influx of people, coming and going, businesses, hotels, and eateries became successful and the town grew.
-The town prospered until the Southern Pacific laid wider gauge track bypassing the town of Los Alamos 1901.
+The town prospered until the Southern Pacific laid track bypassing the town of Los Alamos 1901.

 By 1938 narrow gauge service could no longer compete and the line was shut down leaving the town without its rail lifeline.
-Today the only surviving depot of the Pacific Coast Railway is huge Antique Mall in the town of Los Alamos.
+Today the only surviving depot of the Pacific Coast Railway is a huge Antique Mall in the town of Los Alamos.

 In the 1958 Highway, 101 was rerouted to bypass Los Alamos leaving the little town to embrace its 19th-century charm.
 Today visitors can enjoy what it may have been like back then when they visit Los Alamos.